Creating Wood Pasture at Sharpham

 • Public engagement events and guided tours delivered by Sharpham Trust including a ‘Fantastic Fungi Quest’ and ‘Sharpham’s Historic Landscape & Trees tour’

-Join us in creating a greener, more connected landscape while learning, volunteering, and making a tangible impact on our environment!
+Join us in celebrating a greener, more connected landscape, making a tangible impact on our environment.
+If you want to read about our end of project celebration, please click here.

 Get the latest from us